Multi-Source Diffusion Models for Simultaneous Music Generation and Separation: Related Work

-Contextual information between sources is explicitly modeled in \cite{manilow2022improving} and \cite{postolache2023adversarial}.
+Contextual information between sources is explicitly modeled in \citep{manilow2022improving} and \citep{postolache2023adversarial}.
 The first work models the relationship between sources by training an orderless NADE estimator, which predicts a subset of the sources while conditioning on the input mixture and the remaining sources.
-The subsequent study achieves universal source separation \cite{kavalerov2019universal, wisdom2020unsupervised} through adversarial training, utilizing a context-based discriminator to model the relationship between sources.
-Both methods are discriminative, as they are conditioned on the mixtures architecturally.
-The same architectural limitation is present in discriminative approaches for source separation that use diffusion-based \cite{scheibler2023diffusion, lutati2023separate} or diffusion-inspired \cite{plaja2022adiffusion} methods.
+The subsequent study achieves universal source separation \citep{kavalerov2019universal, wisdom2020unsupervised} through adversarial training, utilizing a context-based discriminator to model the relationship between sources.
+Both methods are deterministic and conditioned on the mixtures architecturally.
+The same architectural limitation is present in diffusion-based \citep{scheibler2023diffusion, lutati2023separate} or diffusion-inspired \citep{plaja2022adiffusion} conditional approaches.
 Our method sets itself apart as it proposes a model not constrained architecturally by a mixture conditioner, so we can also perform unconditional generation.